CPA vs CPS: Cost Per Action vs Cost Per Sale in Affiliate Marketing (2026)

 As you can see, it’s not a clear answer, since both of them have different pros and cons.

-The thing is though…
+The thing is, though…

-Because for me it was exactly the opposite.
 I struggled a lot promoting basic CPA offers like email submits that would pay $1-$2 per lead, and every time I would try to pay for traffic my EPC would suck and I was losing money.

 At least that’s my opinion.

-The beauty is that if you pick one of these free traffic sources for affiliate marketing, you could try promoting both CPA and CPS offers without the risk of losing money on paid ads, especially if you’re a newbie affiliate and doing affiliate marketing on a budget.
+The beauty is that choosing one of these free traffic sources for affiliate marketing lets you promote both CPA and CPS offers without losing money on paid ads.

 Cost Per Action vs Cost Per Sale: Final Words

-YOU WILL FAIL… A LOT.
+Regardless of your chosen model, YOU WILL FAIL… A LOT!

-Don’t be scared of failing, or failure in general, especially in online marketing.
+But don’t be scared of failing, or failure in general, especially in online marketing.

 Why?

-Because the faster you fail, the sooner you realize what your strengths and weaknesses are.
+Because the faster you fail, the sooner you realize your strengths and weaknesses.
+This way, you get to play the game to your strengths.

 But do it smartly.